tmullin/jshmanager-jshm/Readme.txt

 Upgrading:
 ----------
+If you downloaded a patch jar, ensure you saved it into the directory where JSHManager.jar is located.
+Then run the patch jar from that directory.
+On Windows, you can generally double-click the jar file to run it.
+A log of the patching operation will be located in data/logs/Patcher.txt.

-To upgrade from a previous version, unzip the distribution file into your existing JSHManager directory and overrite any existing files if prompted.
+If you downlaoded the full version, just unzip the distribution file into your existing JSHManager directory and overrite any existing files if prompted.

 Your settings and data should not be affected.

 Getting Started: